5 new books to read this week

 Non-fiction

-4. Lifeform by Jenny Slate is published in hardback by Fleet, priced £20 (ebook £11.99).
-Available now
+4. Unbroken by Katarina Johnson-Thompson is published in hardback by Macmillan, priced £25 (ebook £12.99).
+Available November 21

-Today is the day!
-Jenny Slate's LIFEFORM is out in the world!
-Her new book is a wild, soulful, hilarious collection of genre-bending essays depicting the journey into motherhood as you’ve never seen it before. https://t.co/emxDOMOebU pic.twitter.com/UhdMsciDAS

 (Review by Prudence Wade)